Connect with us

 Bian said that his company had undertaken an environmental impact assessment for the project and had met the requisite environmental standards for the factory.

-The company is yet to disclose the project costs, construction schedule and production capacity of the factory that is expected to give the local community about 350 direct jobs.
+The company has yet to disclose the project costs, construction schedule, and production capacity of the factory which is expected to give the local community about 350 direct jobs.

-It joins a growing list of international companies that are setting up shop in Kenya in a bid to ride the countries decade-long construction boom.
+It joins a growing list of international companies that are setting up shop in Kenya in a bid to ride the country’s decade-long construction boom.

 The local real estate boom has also provided a huge market for construction chemicals, with international chemicals manufacturers such as BASF and US-based X-Calibur setting up plants in Nairobi to produce their products locally.